saasbook/AV102/week3/scrum.md

 users stories, these chores that we talked about last week ... that's gonna be ... help you achieve whatever is your releasable element at the end of your week or two or three or four week sprint.
-So then the key things we talked about before is the daily scrum ... so this is what you know happens the most
+So then the key things we talked about before is the daily Scrum ... so this is what you know happens the most
 ... it is only you know part of that process.
-I think often - and what we find in AgileVentures is - it can, things can sort of collapse to end up just being about the scrum; because that's the regular thing that's where everybody talks.
+I think often - and what we find in AgileVentures is - it can, things can sort of collapse to end up just being about the Scrum; because that's the regular thing that's where everybody talks.
 It can be, depending on your organisation, difficult to organize the planning events, the review events